Sylvia Robinson: Sugar Hill Records

-Sugar Hill Records folded in 1985, due to changes in the music industry, the competition of other hip-hop labels, such as Profile and Def Jam and also financial pressures.
+Sugar Hill Records folded in 1985 due to changes in the music industry, the competition of other hip-hop labels such as Profile and Def Jam and also financial pressures.
 Robinson, who had by now divorced Joe Robinson, continued her efforts as a music executive, forming Bon Ami Records in 1987.
 The label was noted for signing the act The New Style, who later left and found success as Naughty by Nature.

 Personal life

-Robinson was married to businessman Joseph Robinson Sr. (1932–2000) from May 1959 until his death in 2000.
+Robinson was married to businessman Joseph Robinson Sr. from May 1959 until their amicable divorce in the late 1980s.
 Together they had three children, sons Joseph "Joey" Robinson Jr. (1962–2015), Leland Robinson (b.
 1965 or 1966) and Rhondo "Scutchie" Robinson (1970–2014).
 Robinson owned a bar in Harlem, New York named "Joey's Place" after her husband in the 1960s.
 Robinson also owned another New York bar and nightclub named the Blue Morocco during the mid-1960s.

 Death

-Robinson died on the morning of September 29, 2011, at the age of 76, at Meadowlands Hospital in Secaucus, New Jersey due to congestive heart failure.
+Robinson died on the morning of September 29, 2011, at the age of 76, at Meadowlands Hospital in Secaucus, New Jersey, due to congestive heart failure.